googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 pad.**

-NOTE: Because the sweep gradient is drawn from 0° to 360° a sharp transition may occur at 0°, this can be mitigated by adjusting the color stops at the 0° and 360° position on the arc to have the same color.
+NOTE: Because the sweep gradient is drawn from 0° to 360° a sharp transition may occur at 0°.
+This can be mitigated by adjusting the color stops at the 0° and 360° position on the arc to have the same color.
 The location of the transition axis can also be shifted by nesting the PaintSweepGradient inside a PaintRotate/PaintVarRotate operation.